 Find more ideas for marble adhesive paper at the bottom of this post!

-Just be sure to read your chosen spray paint’s instructions well.
-Many brands require that you spray on the second within an hour or after 24 to 48 hours.
+Be sure to read your chosen spray paint’s instructions well.
+Many brands require that you spray on the second within an hour or after 24 to 48 hours!
 Who has time for that?

 Just like the first time, I began with my table standing “on its head”.
 Spray lightly in several passes until you have achieved the desired paint coverage.